Heart to your Health

 The

-Maryland General Assembly will convene for the 2025 Legislative Season on Wednesday, January 8th at 12 pm noon.
+Maryland General Assembly has convened the 2025 legislative session.
 Licensed Acupuncturists are constituents in the form of residents, employees and/or business owners.
-No matter your passion (e.g., acupuncture & East Asian Medicine gaining more insurance coverage, business or income tax, daylight savings time, school funding, etc.), as constituents, you have the ability to interact with your legislative representatives.
+No matter your passion (e.g., acupuncture & East Asian medicine gaining more insurance coverage, business or income tax, daylight savings time, school funding, etc.), as constituents, you have the ability to interact with your legislative representatives.
 Let your voice be heard.

 License Verification and Roster Information page to print and/or save a copy of your license status.